 IFRS 17 - Technical aspects

-This course is a continuation of the 'Insurance contract - IFRS 17' module on IFRS 17 concepts.
-It will provide in-depth materials around the practical implementation of IFRS 17 for typical insurance products: examples will be discussed and walked through in Excel., and the impacts on key reporting figures will be illustrated in a set of stress scenarios.
+This course is a continuation of the 'Insurance contract - IFRS 17 - Foundation' module on IFRS 17 concepts.
+It provides in-depth materials on the practical implementation of IFRS 17 for typical insurance products.
+Examples will be discussed and walked through in Excel, and the impacts on key reporting figures will be illustrated using a set of stress scenarios.

-In order to complement your learning journey, please discover our Insurance curriculum.
+In order to complement your learning journey, please discover our Insurance curriculum and IFRS curriculum.

 Duration: 2h